 The dynamic range is somewhat limited with the Nikon 1 V2, about 10.8 EVs for JPEG files and roughly 11.5 EVs in RAW (according to DxOMark).
 The range seems to hold up quite well from ISO 160 through to ISO 800 and I haven’t been able to see any noticeable difference.
 At ISO 1600 dynamic range does start to drop off a bit and the deterioration escalates as you go to ISO 6400.
 This is not unique to the Nikon 1 V2.
 It is a common issue with any digital camera.
 Even cameras like the D800 which have outstanding dynamic range suffer from drop-off as you crank up the ISO.
 With the D800 that drop starts to happen after ISO 400.

 Where you will really notice the dynamic range limitations with the Nikon 1 V2 is in bright sunlight when shooting high contrast scenes.
-Under these conditions it is very easy to clip highlights.
+Under these conditions, it is very easy to clip highlights.
 If you’re shooting JPEG, it can be helpful to underexpose by at least 1 EV to try and hold the highlights.
 Shooting in RAW will always give you more latitude and it’s always easier to try and dig details out of the shadows because once highlights are blown they are gone for good.
 Underexposing in RAW is also recommended in high contrast scenes.
-To see some comparison samples of Nikon 1 V2 JPEG and processed RAW images, see the below video:

 Another good way to try and work around the limited dynamic range of the Nikon 1 V2 when shooting landscapes is to shoot a spread of exposures and use HDR software to combine your images.
 The V2 does not have auto exposure bracketing so you will need to do it manually.
 This is easily done by using the wheel on the back of the camera body.
 Without changing your base exposure you can get a range from +3 to -3 which should be sufficient to capture all the detail you need out of almost any scene and produce a good HDR image.

 The following three images show the same scene.
 The first is an out-of-camera jpeg at default settings, the second is a RAW file with some very quick adjustments, and the third is a quick HDR image that I put together.
-I was focusing on the detail in the sky in the various shots in order to show differences in the amount of highlight detail available so please excuse the other colour variances between the images.
+I was focusing on the detail in the sky in the various shots in order to show differences in the amount of highlight detail available so please excuse the other color variances between the images.
 What the images do show is that there is more highlight detail available with a RAW file vs. a jpeg (these were shot without any exposure compensation), and using HDR technique can reveal a lot more subtle shading differences and show a good range of highlights to shadow.
-To view a short video about using the Nikon 1 V2 for HDR photography, see this video below:

 The Nikon 1 V2 has a dual auto-focus system incorporating contrast-detect and phase-difference methods.
 The camera has control over which system is used based on light levels.
 Under good lighting conditions the phase-difference system is used and focusing is lightning fast and it does a very good job on moving subjects.
 Capturing birds in flight with the Nikon 1 30-110 lens when the phase-difference system is operating is outstanding.
 Focusing using the FT-1 adapter with F-mount lenses is also very fast and accurate under good light conditions.
 With the FT-1 adapter you are limited to one focus point in the middle of the frame and it cannot be moved, so you may need to focus and re-compose some of your shots.